Monitor (warship): American Civil War

 The Battle of Hampton Roads (March 1862), between Monitor and CSS Virginia, was the first engagement between ironclad vessels.
 Several such battles took place during the course of the American Civil War, and the dozens of monitors built for the United States Navy reflected a ship-to-ship combat role in their designs.
 However, fortification bombardment was another critical role that the early monitors played, though one that these early designs were much less capable in performing.

 Three months after the Battle of Hampton Roads, John Ericsson took his design to his native Sweden, and in 1865 the first Swedish monitor was built at Motala Warf in Norrköping, taking the engineer's name.
 She was followed by 14 more monitors.
 One of them, Kanonbåten Sölve, served until 1922 and is today preserved at the Maritiman marine museum in Gothenburg.

 Ericsson and others experimented greatly during the years of the American Civil War.
-Vessels constructed included a triple-turreted monitor, a class of paddlewheel-propelled monitors, a class of semi-submersible monitors, and a class of monitors armed with spar torpedoes.
+Vessels constructed included a triple-turreted monitor, a class of paddlewheel-propelled ironclads, a class of semi-submersible monitors, and a class of monitors armed with spar torpedoes.